Giphy/giphy-ios-sdk/Docs.md

 ```
 ### _Additional Settings_
-- **Sticker Column Count**: For carousel layouts, we provide the option to set the number of columns for stickers and text.
+- **Sticker Column Count**: We provide the option to set the number of columns for stickers and text.
 Possible `GPHStickerColumnCount`values are `.two`, `.three`. and `.four`.
 We recommend going for 3 or 4 columns when leveraging the blur `GPHThemeType`.

 ```
 giphy.stickerColumnCount = GPHStickerColumnCount.three
 ```

 - **Confirmation screen**:  we provide the option to show a secondary confirmation screen when the user taps a GIF, which shows a larger rendition of the asset.
-This confirmation screen is only available for `.waterfall` mode - this property will be ignored if the `layout` is `.carousel`.
 ```swift
 giphy.showConfirmationScreen = true
 ```